How to Plan a Cheap Trip to New Zealand

 - Electronic device chargers (extra batteries are a good idea)

-- If you plan on camping, pack a lightweight tent and sleeping mat, and/or staying in huts, a 4-season sleeping bag and a torch/flashlight.
+- If you plan on camping, pack a lightweight tent and sleeping mat, and/or for staying in huts, a 4-season sleeping bag and a torch/flashlight – see our Camping Essentials Checklist for New Zealand.

 Get the full list in the New Zealand Packing List: What to Pack for New Zealand.